owlbarn/tutorial/book/optimisation/README.md

 Here we face the similar question again: what if computing derivative of the function is difficult or not available?
 (NOTE: give specific examples.)

 There is a close analogue of bisection method in solving optimisation problems: *Gold Section Search*.
-It's an optimisation method that does not require computing derivative.
+It's an optimisation method that does not require calculating derivatives.
 It is one choice to do optimisation if your function has a discontinuous first or second derivative.

 Explain the basic idea: in root-finding, you move two number to locate the zero point.
 Here you need three.
 And Golden search is an efficient way to do that.